 She laughed.
 “Not yet.”

 “Where did you come from?
-You’re not a Chino Valley gal.”
-Not that a certain kind of woman lived in Chino, but Laura possessed a bit of something different he couldn’t put his finger on.
+You’re not a Mustang Valley gal.”
+Not that a certain kind of woman lived in Mustang, but Laura possessed a bit of something different he couldn’t put his finger on.
 Whatever he saw didn’t come across in her style, which was simple and easy on the eyes in her fitted T-shirts and shorts more often than jeans.

 Not a big city either.
+And not far away.
 Maybe Laura was just different in her own way.
 The few times he’d seen her on the ranch, they’d spoken little, but she had a way of looking at him.
 More like looking into him.
 Her eyes told a tale of maturity beyond her twenty-some years.
 “You must know Mason’s brother, the sheriff.”